 The agricultural revolution heralded the end of the hunter-gatherer diet, ushering in the first higher-carb trend.
 And ever since fats were mistakenly blamed for heart disease in the mid-20th century, high carb diets are the norm.
 Some advocates of the ketogenic diet believe that this low-carb diet is the way humans were meant to eat.

 It’s important to keep in mind that the modern ketogenic diet was intended for medical use.
-And organizations such as the Charlie Foundation adhere strictly to medically-supervised diets to induce ketosis.
+And organizations such as the Charlie Foundation adhere strictly to medically-supervised diets that cause the body to produce ketones.

-With that disclaimer out of the way, let’s dive into how to induce the state of ketosis.
-There are lots of keto support groups online that can help you stay low-carb so you can get into ketosis faster on your own.
+With that disclaimer out of the way, let’s dive into how to induce a ketogenic state where fat storage is burned quickly for energy.
+There are a lot of keto support groups online that can help you stay low-carb so you can get into ketosis faster on your own.

 How to induce ketosis, fast

-To get into ketosis fast, possibly within 24 hours, you’ll want your main source of fuel to be smart dietary fats.
+To get a ketogenic state quickly, possibly within 24 hours, you’ll want your main source of fuel to be smart dietary fats.
 These healthy fats can be found in whole foods such as eggs and avocado.

 You’ll only get into ketosis if both your carbs and protein are low.
-Eating excess protein can prevent you from getting into ketosis quickly.
+Eating excess protein can prevent you from becoming keto adapted and burning fat stores.
 That’s because excess protein can theoretically be converted into glycogen (a process called gluconeogenesis).
 When this happens, your body can use protein for fuel instead of ketones.

 Protein such as beef, chicken, turkey, etc., can raise insulin levels, which prevents ketosis from kicking in.
 How much protein is too much?
 Your body really doesn’t need to eat more than a few ounces of protein in one sitting.